- When do I know that I need to change my water filters?

-Unlike most filters, Black Berkey elements are cleanable and they will never stop producing safe, contaminant-free water.
+Unlike most water filters, Black Berkey elements are cleanable and they will never stop producing safe, contaminant-free water.
 They will eventually get clogged and

 The Black Berkey patented technology locks all the heavy metals, chemical compounds, and other contaminants into the filtration media in a one-way bond through two phenomena known as “adsorption” and “absorption” (See How

 Black Berkey elements must be primed before first use.
-The purpose of priming is to saturate the micropores of the filter with water and initiate the flow of water through the filtering element.
+The purpose of priming is to saturate the micropores of the water filter with water and initiate the flow of water through the filtering element.
 Due to the inherent surface tension of water, gravity alone will not be enough to purge the air from the micro-pores.
 Refer to Priming your Black Berkey elements for details.

-- Water in the upper chamber does not fully empty into the lower chamber
+- Water in the upper chamber does not fully empty into the lower chamber of the water filter

-If the water starts filtering through your elements, then stops before the water fully empties out of the upper chamber, then that is a sign that there is still some air left in your filters.
-To get proper output from your Berkey system, your Black Berkey elements must be properly and fully primed.
+If the water starts filtering through your elements, then stops before the water fully empties out of the upper chamber, then that is a sign that there is still some air left in your water filters.
+To get proper output from your Berkey water filtration system, your Black Berkey elements must be properly and fully primed.
 Refer to Priming your Black Berkey elements.
 To test whether the air has been fully purged from your Black Berkey elements, fill the lower chamber of your Berkey system with tap water and place the elements, stems facing upwards, in the water chamber.
 Fully purged elements should sink to the bottom.
 If your elements float, then you have to redo the priming procedure till the filters sink.

-- I have been using my filters for six months and my system’s flow rate has decreased.
+- I have been using my water filters for six months and my system’s flow rate has decreased.
 Do I need to replace the filters?

-No, unlike most other filtration systems on the market, the Black Berkey elements are cleanable.
-As such, you do not need to change your filters for several years.
+No, unlike most other water filtration systems on the market, the Black Berkey elements are cleanable.
+As such, you do not need to change your water filters for several years.
 If you notice that your system’s flow rate has decreased over time, simply remove the elements from your system by unscrewing the wingnuts, scrub the exterior of each element under running water with a green nylon scouring pad or a stiff toothbrush and reassemble the system.
 It’s simple to do and the whole procedure takes less than 10 minutes.

 You can test the Black Berkey elements by performing the Red Food Coloring Test.
 Fill the upper chamber with water, and then add a tablespoon of RED* food coloring for every gallon (4 liters) of water.
 If the food coloring is removed entirely, your system is working properly.
 If not, make sure the wingnuts on the elements are securely tightened then re-run the test.
 Beware that over tightening can strip the wingnuts, and under tightening may not secure a water-tight seal.

-- The wingnuts on my Black Berkey elements are stripped, they won’t secure the filters in place.
+- The wingnuts on my Black Berkey elements are stripped, they won’t secure the water filters in place.

 Use Teflon tape around the stem of the Black Berkey element and fasten with the wingnut.
 The Teflon tape should help to secure the wingnut in place.
 If this doesn’t work, contact us and we’ll send you replacement wingnuts.